 Emerald Isle Woods Park and Hammocks Beach Park are top attractions for beach and nature lovers.
 The Salty Pirate Waterpark, the North Carolina Aquarium at Pine Knoll Shores, and Emerald Forest Mini Golf appeal to the kids in the group.

 11. Kiawah Island – South Carolina

-The stretch of barrier island known as Kiawah Island makes excellent islands in the U.S. to visit.
-Located south of Charleston, between the Kiawah River and the Atlantic Ocean, it’s about 10 miles in length and 1.5 miles at the widest point.
+The stretch of the barrier island known as Kiawah Island makes excellent islands in the U.S. to visit.
+Located south of Charleston, between the Kiawah River and the Atlantic Ocean, it’s about 10 miles long and 1.5 miles at the widest point.

 See Related: Best Pink Lakes in the World

 12. Hilton Head Island – South Carolina

 Hilton Head in South Carolina is one of the most popular vacation islands in the U.S. The Atlantic Coast island is famous for its golf courses and 12 miles of pristine sandy beaches.
 Discover golf courses, arts and culture, luxury resorts, and Lowcountry cuisine.

 Check out sites like the Harbour Town Lighthouse and Museum, Pinckney Island National Wildlife Refuge, and the Coastal Discovery Museum.

 For a relaxing and luxurious stay, consider the Sonesta Resort – Hilton Head.
 It has a bar, meeting and event space, on-site dining, free Wi-Fi, two swimming pools, and a full-service spa.
 The Van Der Meer Tennis & Shipyard Golf Course is across the road.